C1ywedog/Cly-s-Open-World/README.md

 Welcome to Cly's Open World!
 This is the first world opened to open collaboration in the primitier discord server.
 (Although I can only speak for an english speaker.)

 To play this level, download it and put it in this pc > documents > primitier > saves.
-To upload it when you are done, make a commit and upload the level file again.
+To upload it and contribute, DM your github account name to me and I will add you as a contributor, which will allow you to create a pull request and you can add your own creations to the main branch.
+This got me to learn how to use github a little bit lol.
+For many of us this will be the first time and trust me its ez. :)

 Do's and Dont's:
+-TEST THE FILE BY LOADING IT :)

--Do describe what you worked on/what changes you made when you upload the world.
+-Do describe what you worked on/what changes you made when you upload the world in the pull request form

--Don't wait to upload the world once you stop playing.
+-Don't wait long to upload the world once you stop playing.

 -Don't upload more than once a day, but to avoid confusion and lost effort lets keep the file up to date for everyone.